gooddata/GoodData-CL/cli-distro/examples/ga/README.md

                         metrics="ga:bounces|ga:newVisits|ga:pageViews|ga:visits",
                         startDate="2008-01-01",endDate="2010-06-15");

-Run `gdi.sh` with the `ga.txt` script.
-The script uses the `ga.config.xml` configuration file to describe incoming data.
+After you have customized the `ga.txt` script, you can try the Google Analytics example by running the following command:

 _Windows:_